TimothyEBaldwin/RISC_OS_Linux_Source/README.md

 - [ ] Complete the key map.
 - [x] Fix the realtime clock.
 - [x] Make data aborts raise errors.
+- [x] Support writing timestamps in IXFS.
-- [ ] Support writing timestamps in IXFS.
+- [ ] Support reading timestamps in IXFS to centisecond resolution.
+- [ ] Test timestamps.
 - [ ] Officially allocate names and SWI numbers etc.
 - [ ] Fix failure to truncate of unbuffered files when opened for output, and associated race condition.
 - [ ] Fix spurious calls of FSEntry_Args 6 (flush file to disc) when files are closed.